ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.8 Applicant Type - Document Category - Document Type Mapping - Read

-#### A. Fetch list of Document Categories based on Applicant Type from Masterdata DB
+#### A. Fetch list of Document Categories based on Applicant Type from Masterdata Database

 1. Upon receiving a request  to fetch List of Document Categories with the input parameters (Applicant Type Code) the system fetches all the Document Categories for the Applicant Type Code Received
 While fetching the list of documents the system performs the flowing steps